build-week-072019-clinical-trial-finder/clinical-trial-finder-UI/README.md

     An astounding 80% of clinical trials fail to meet recruitment timelines and 1 in 4 cancer research trials falter due to low patient recruitment.
 Many patients do not even know these trials exist.
     As Lambda students we have developed a solution that increases information transparency and helps patients (and family members) evaluate potentially life-saving clinical trials.
 In the process, recruiting enough participants for the study to make.

-### Tuesday
-1. ****Marketing site including all pages fully responsive to Mobile and Desktop screen widths
-- All pages laid out all that's left for each page are styling tweaks
-    - Mobile first design was used.
-    - Home page fully responsive @500, 800, and 1000px for breaking points.
-    - About page HTML and basic styling was complete and links working.

-2. ****Marketing "Login" call to action links user to the Deployed React app login screen
-    - link wasn't ready on Tuesday but was added on wednesday to login link and finally to 'find your trial' button on Friday.

-### Wednesday
-1. Marketing site replace placeholder copy with description of product.
-Be creative here.
-Really try and describe your project, your project's features and of course have a cool "About Us" page with relevant copy that describes your team members and their roles.

-    - most photos added to about page and some copy started.

-2. All marketing site pages fully responsive and built out, may still need to polish up styling and layout.

-    - All pages fully responsive @ 500, 800, and 1000px for breaking points.
-Mobile first design was used.

 ## Team Contributions
     - I participated in the morning and afternoon standup meeting, being vocal about needs.